-During the Relevant Period, the Group had been awarded 10 new contracts, with an aggregate original contract sum of approximately HK\$345.6 million and had completed 12 projects with an aggregate original contract sum of approximately HK\$635.2 million.
+During the Relevant Period, the Group had been awarded 6 new contracts, with an aggregate original contract sum of approximately HK\$470.5 million and had completed 19 projects with an aggregate original contract sum of approximately HK\$147.6 million.

-As at 31 March 2020, the Group had 30 projects on hand (including projects in progress as well as projects that have been awarded to us but not yet commenced) with a total original contract sum of approximately HK\$969.9 million.
+As at 31 March 2021, the Group had 17 projects on hand (including projects in progress) with a total original contract sum of approximately HK\$1.3 billion.